marxvn/DerpyCMS/README.md

-Derpy-CMS
+DerpyCMS
 =========

-A derped CMS built on Slim
+A derped CMS built on Slim, now with 2% more muffins and 39% less fat!